stromg/mini-timeline/README.md

 ## Data Storage

 All data stored in browser localStorage.
-"Clear All Diagram Data" only removes app data - your original JSON files are unaffected.
+"Clear All Diagram Data" only removes app data.
+Your original JSON files are unaffected.